jakemcc/jakemccrary.com/source/_posts/2016-09-27-better-command-history-in-your-shell.markdown

-hstr is a neat Bash and Zsh utility that lets you easily search, view, and manage your command history. hstr provides a tool named `hh` that provides a nice text interface for manipulating your command history.
+hstr is a neat Bash and Zsh utility that lets you easily search, view, and manage your command history. hstr provides a tool named `hh` that provides a text interface for manipulating your command history.
 To see what it looks like check out the [README](https://github.com/dvorka/hstr/blob/master/README.md) and this [video](https://www.youtube.com/watch?v=sPF29NyXe2U) tutorial.
-If you are running OS X you can install it using brew by running `brew install hh`.
+If you are running OS X and use Homebrew you can install it by running `brew install hh`.

 ## Making global history searchable but arrows cycle through local history